wp-plugins/idx-broker-wordpress-plugin/readme.txt

 <h3>General Terms of Use</h3>

 This IDX plugin is supported by MLS/IDX feeds.
 This means that your MLS governs the IDX results and details page display and disclaimers.
-IDX, Inc. manages all the necessary MLS paperwork.
+IDX, LLC manages all the necessary MLS paperwork.
 IDX Broker will automatically display the correct MLS/IDX disclaimers to ensure compliance with the MLS(s) & Board(s) that provides you with your IDX feed.

 == Installation ==

-1. Download and extract the IDX Broker plugin.
+1. Download and extract the IDX Broker Original Plugin.
 You may also install directly by going to your WP-Admin page and then Plugins > Add New.
 Search for 'idxbroker' under new plugins and click to install directly.
 2. Upload the uncompressed folder to your `/wp-content/plugins/` directory.
 3. Activate the plugin through the Plugins menu in WordPress.
 4. You will need to have an active <a href="http://www.idxbroker.com">IDX Broker</a> account for the Plugin to work.
-Once you do, go to the IDX Broker Plugin page within WordPress.
+Once you do, go to the IDX Broker Original Plugin page within WordPress.
 Enter your CID, Password, and IDX Broker Subdomain and click the 'Save Changes' button.
 5. Your plugin will now pull your IDX Broker account information into Wordpress.
-Use the IDX Broker Plugin Admin page to add Widgets, menu links, and neighborhood/subdivision landing pages (Custom Links), and more.
+Use the IDX Broker Original Plugin Admin page to add Widgets, menu links, and neighborhood/subdivision landing pages (Custom Links), and more.

 == Frequently Asked Questions ==